Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Reminder on Gaussian Process Regression

 We first recall the general setting of GPR from a probabilistic and functional approach.
 We refer to \cite{BAC23,OWH19,PAU16}, for example, for a general introduction on reproducing kernel Hilbert spaces (RKHS) and kernel methods.
 Let us consider a domain $\DomG\subset\R^d$ where $d$ is a positive integer.
 Given a scalar-valued positive semi-definite symmetric function, or kernel $\G : \DomG\times\DomG\to\R$, denote by $\HG$ the RKHS associated to $\G$, with induced inner product $\inner{\cdot,\cdot}_\G$.
 By definition, we have the following properties: \begin{enumerate}[label=(\roman*)] \item $\G(\cdot,\x)\in\HG$ for all $\x\in\DomG$; \item The reproducing property is satisfied, \textit{i.e.} $h(\x) = \inner{h,\G(\cdot,\x)}_\G$ for all $h\in\HG$ and $\x\in\DomG$. \end{enumerate}

-We will denote as $\ZGP =\{\ZGP(\x),\x\in\DomG\} \sim\GP\parenth{0,\G}$ the zero-mean Gaussian process indexed on $\x\in\DomG$, such that its covariance function is the kernel $\G$.
+We will denote as $\ZGP =\{\ZGP(\x),\x\in\DomG\} \sim\GP\parenth{0,\G}$ the zero-mean GP indexed on $\x\in\DomG$, such that its covariance function is the kernel $\G$.
 This function defines the structure of the sample paths of the GP in a certain extent, even though these sample paths do not necessarily belong to the RKHS associated to the kernel \cite{Kanagawa2018}.

 Now, consider a set of $N$ points $\X = \smash{\{\x_i\}_{i=1}^N}$ inside $\DomG$, and a vector $\Y = \smash{(y_1,\ldots,y_N)^\itr}$ of $N$ fixed real-valued observations of $\ZGP$ at these points.
 A generic interpolation formula to estimate the value of $\ZGP(\x)$ at any unobserved $\x\in\DomG$ conditioned on the information that $\ZGP(\x_i) = y_i$ for all $i=1,\ldots, N$ (denoted by $\ZGP(\X)=\Y$) is given by the representer theorem \cite{OWH19}: